-Gianfranco Bombaci is a Visiting Tutor in Architecture at the Royal College of Art, where he teaches in Design Studio ADS10 with Matteo Costanzo and Davide Sacconi.
+Gianfranco Bombaci is a Visiting Tutor in the School of Architecture, where he teaches in Design Studio ADS10 with Matteo Costanzo and Davide Sacconi.

 He also publishes his research through initiatives like the architecture magazine San Rocco.
 Recently he founded CAMPO, a space to debate, study and celebrate architecture in Rome.